openMetaAnalysis/Diabetes-mellitus-type-2-mortality-prevention-with-pharmacotherapy/README.md

 * [Network plots](../master/files/network) (optional)
 * [Reconciliation of conclusions with prior meta-analyses](files/reconciliation-tables/Reconciliation%20of%20conclusions.pdf)

 The forest plot for the primary outcomes are below.
-Additional [forest plots](files/forest-plots) of secondary analyses may be available.
+Additional [forest-plots](files/forest-plots) of secondary analyses may be available.
 ![Principle results](files/forest-plots/Outcome-Primary.png)

 The arrows plot for the primary outcomes are below.
-Additional [arrows plots](files/arrows-plots) of secondary analyses may be available.
+Additional [arrows-plots](files/arrows-plots) of secondary analyses may be available.
 ![Principle results](files/arrows-plots/Outcome-Primary.png)

 The meta-regression for the primary outcomes are below.
-Additional [meta-regressions](files/metaregression) of secondary analyses may be available.
+Additional [metaregressions](files/metaregression) of secondary analyses may be available.
 ![Principle results for benefit](files/metaregression/Outcome-Primary.png "Principle results for benefit]")

 References: